stumburs/clear-my-desktop/README.md

 # clear-my-desktop

 A simple Windows tool to clear your desktop.
-It creates a folder with today's date (e.g, "31 Aug 2023") and **moves** all the files and folders from the desktop to that newly created folder.
+It creates a folder in the user's `Documents` directory with today's date (e.g, "31 Aug 2023") and **moves** all the files and folders from the desktop to that newly created folder.